What is THON?

 No prior experience is needed to apply to be a Captain.
 Some Captain positions do require certain skills, and these requirements can be found on the list of Captain positions.

 I’m interested in dancing in THON this year.
-How do I to that?
+How do I do that?

 If you want to dance for a specific organization, talk to that organization’s THON Chair.
-If you are thinking of dancing independently, see our Independent Dancers page.
+If you are thinking of dancing independently, email the Organizations Coordinator at email@example.com

 How can my band be involved in THON Weekend?